asyml/texar-pytorch/examples/transformer/README.md

   By default it is set to `./outputs`.
 * Specifying `--output-dir` will also restore the latest model checkpoint under the directory, if any checkpoint exists.
 * Specify `--config-data=config_wmt14` to train on the WMT'14 data.
+* Additionally, you can also specify `--load-checkpoint` to load a previously trained checkpoint from `output_dir`.

 ### Test a trained model ###